gsoft-inc/wl-squide/docs/reference/honeycomb/registerHoneycombInstrumentation.md

 ### Customize backend URLs

+!!!warning
-Avoid using `/.+/g,` in production, as it could expose customer data to third parties.
-Instead, ensure you specify values that accurately matches your application's backend URLs.
+Avoid using `/.+/g,` in production as it could expose customer data to third parties.
+!!!

+Specify values for the `apiServiceUrls` argument that matches your application's backend URLs.
+For example, if your backend services are hosted at `https://workleap.com/api`:

 ```ts !#5
 import { registerHoneycombInstrumentation } from "@squide/firefly-honeycomb";